nowsecure/mobile-incident-response/en/what-is-mobile-incident-response.md

 # Mobile Incident Response

-This chapter will explore the basic concepts behind incident response including a brief history, the process, how to incorporate mobile technology and well as common incidents you are likely to encounter.
+This chapter will explore the basic concepts behind incident response including a brief history, the IR process, how to account for mobile technologies and common incidents you are likely to encounter.

 # What is Mobile Incident Response

 ## A brief history of incident response
-On November 2, 1998, Robert Tappan Morris released the first worm on the Internet (dubbed the Morris Worm) and became part of computer security history in several infamous ways:
+On November 2, 1998, Robert Tappan Morris released the first worm on the Internet (dubbed the Morris Worm) and became part of computer security history by:

-1. Unleashed the first large scale denial-of-service (DoS) attack on the Internet
+1. Unleashing the first large scale denial-of-service (DoS) attack on the Internet
-2. Impacted an estimated (and refuted) 10% of computers on the Internet at that time (6,000 impacted)
+2. Impacting an estimated (and refuted) 10% of computers on the Internet at that time (6,000 impacted)
-3. First person prosecuted under the Computer Fraud and Abuse Act (CFAA)
+3. Being the first person prosecuted under the Computer Fraud and Abuse Act (CFAA)

-The impact to the Internet plus the significant challenges in coordinating a response led to the creation of the Computer Emergency Response Team Coordination Center (CERT/CC) by DARPA in 1988.[^1] The [CERT/CC](https://cert.org/) flourishes today and is part of the  Software Engineering Institute at Carnegie Mellon University.
+The impact to the Internet plus the significant challenges in coordinating a response is such a distributed environemtn led to the creation of the Computer Emergency Response Team Coordination Center (CERT/CC) by DARPA in 1988.[^1] The [CERT/CC](https://cert.org/) flourishes today and is part of the  Software Engineering Institute at Carnegie Mellon University.

 ## Defining Incident Response

-It's helpful to define incident response ("IR"):
+The goal of incident response is to quickly contain and mitigate incident.
+It's helpful to provide a more formal definition of incident response ("IR"):

 >Incident response is an organized approach to addressing and managing the aftermath of a security breach or attack (also known as an incident).
 The goal is to handle the situation in a way that limits damage and reduces recovery time and costs.
 An incident response plan includes a policy that defines, in specific terms, what constitutes an incident and provides a step-by-step process that should be followed when an incident occurs. [^2]

-While this will be covered more fully in chapter [Framework for Mobile Incident Response](mobile-incident-response-framework.md), it's helpful to start with this definition so we can clearly identify the goals of this book:

-1. Demonstrate how mobile devices are attacked
-2. Identify tools and processes required upfront to effectively address mobile incidents
-3. Annotate NIST's "Computer Security Incident Handling Guide" with regards to mobile
-4. Provide step-by-steps examples of mobile incident response through case studies and labs
-5. Discuss remediation and prevention techniques
+Over the past 3 decades, the process of incident response has matured.
+Bruce Schneier, a respected security technologist, wrote about evolution and future of IR in his popular [Schneier on Security](https://www.schneier.com/blog/archives/2014/11/the_future_of_i.html) [^3] blog.
+He identified broad goals in each decade since the 1990s starting with protection, then moving into detection and finally focused on response by the 2010s.

+He reflected that in recent years, new IR products and services are being developed and implemented due to three important trends:

+1. Devices and data now regularly reside outside the control of IT departments (mobile, cloud, etc.)
+2. Attack and threats are far more sophisticated and effective
+3. Companies continue to under-invest protection and detection, increase the need for response

+The trend of companies under-investing in security is, unfortunately, a clear reality in mobile.
+This amplifies the need for mobile incident response as the technology and data is clearly distributed, generally outside the control of IT and have a large number of security and privacy flaws.

+*** Insert stats on insecure mobile apps ***

+## Incident Response Process

+The [SANS Institute](https://www.sans.org/) has defined 6 key IR steps in their book [Computer Security Incident Handling: Step-by-Step](http://www.amazon.com/Computer-Security-Incident-Handling-Step-/dp/0972427376/ref=sr_1_1?ie=UTF8&qid=1436392071&sr=8-1&keywords=Computer+Security+Incident+Handling%3A+Step-by-Step):

+1. Preparation
+2. Identification
+3. Containment
+4. Eradication
+5. Recovery
+6. Lessons learned

+While we will cover this topic extensively in the chapter [Framework for Mobile Incident Response](mobile-incident-response-framework.md) and build upon frameworks from both SANS and NIST.

+### Digital Forensics and Incident Response

-Incident response is closely connected with digital forensics as nearly every incident requires the collection, storage and analysis of evidence.
+Incident response is closely connected with forensics as nearly every incident requires the collection, storage and analysis of digital evidence.
 This is a topic the authors and NowSecure employees have written about extensively since 2011:

 1. [Android Forensics: Investigation, Analysis and Mobile Security for Google Android](http://www.amazon.com/Android-Forensics-Investigation-Analysis-Security/dp/1597496510) by Andrew Hoog
 2. [iPhone and iOS Forensics: Investigation, Analysis and Mobile Security for Apple iPhone, iPad and iOS Devices](http://www.amazon.com/iPhone-iOS-Forensics-Investigation-Analysis/dp/1597496596/ref=pd_bxgy_14_img_y) by Katie Strzempka and Andrew Hoog